Rodriiandino/note-creation-fullstack/README.md

 - Lombok for automatic methods and constructors.
 - PasswordEncoder with BCryptPasswordEncoder
 - JJWT API for authorization
-- Docker for mailDev image and the relatiional database PostgreSQL
+- Docker for mailDev image and the relational database PostgreSQL

 ### 🚀 Features: